openshift/assisted-service/docs/operator.md

 **NOTE**

-The ConfigMap should be installed in the same namespace as the assisted-service-operator (ie. `assisted-installer`).
+The ConfigMap should be installed in the same namespace as the infrastructure-operator (ie. `assisted-installer`).

 Registries defined in the *registries.conf* file should use "mirror-by-digest-only = false" mode.